AdaCore/training_material/courses/fundamentals_of_ada/075_type_derivation/03-primitives.rst

 Creating Primitives for Children
 ----------------------------------

-* Just because we can inherit a primitive from out parent doesn't mean we want to
+* Just because we can inherit a primitive from our parent doesn't mean we want to

 * We can create a new primitive (with the same name as the parent) for the child